AngyDev/mern-skeleton/README.md

-# mern-skeleton
+# MERN Skeleton
-A MERN stack skeleton web application
+A skeleton application with basic user CRUD and auth features - developed using React, Node, Express and MongoDB.